Reid-T-W/AddisSoftwareFullstackTest/README.md

     cd music-app-backend
 ```

-Setup your .env file using the example specified in the .env.example file
+Setup your .env file using the example specified in the .env.example file.
 As this is a demo, for the sake of simplicity I have put the db url on the .env.example file.

 run docker compose up